qwissx/AmPayProject/README.md

 # AmPayProject

-This project was created for the company AmPay and intership.
 Project represents a RESTful API integrated with partners API.
 This API can track and display payment information.

 ---